 12. Rotate Out Your Dog’s Toys

-If your dog is blessed with more toys than they can possibly play with, take a portion of those toys, wash them and put them into a vacuum sealed bag.
+If your dog is blessed with more toys than they can possibly play with, take a portion of those toys, wash them, and put them into a vacuum-sealed bag.
 Periodically switch out toys they play with for these toys in storage to provide your dog with a fresh supply of “new” toys.
-Just be sure to wash the toys before storing.
+Just be sure to wash the toys before storing them.

 13. Invest in a Pet Sitter